cylc/cylc-doc/src/user-guide/writing-suites.rst

 Syntax
 ^^^^^^

-The following defines legal flow.cylc syntax:
+The following defines legal :cylc:conf:`flow.cylc` syntax:

 - **Items** are of the form ``item = value``.
 - **[Section]** headings are enclosed in square brackets.